-That same hour, used in a flurry by someone trying to cram too much into it, or who uses it in a scattered sort of way — spread too thin — will barely notice its passing.
+That same hour, used in a flurry by someone trying to cram too much into it, or who uses it in a scattered sort of way, who spreads it too thin, will barely notice its passing.
 Every single day can seem like a non-event to this latter person, though not because they’re misusing their time, per se.
-It’s more that they’re trying to accomplish things in a disorganized, frantic way, rather than an intentional, organized fashion.
+It’s more that they’re trying to accomplish things in a disorganized, frantic way rather than an intentional, organized fashion.

 When I bring this up to some people, they tell me that they are very organized, thank you very much.
 They have pocket calendars and reminders on their phones.
 They’re GTDing and Inbox Zeroing and Pomodoroing and making use of every other clever time-optimizing trick they can find.
 They’re the most organized people they know; it’s time that’s the problem.
-Time doesn’t seem to want to fit into one of their boxes, which leaves them drained and unsatisfied most nights, struggling to get to sleep because their brains won’t slow down and their bodies are running on fumes.
+Time doesn’t seem to want to fit into one of their boxes, which leaves them drained and unsatisfied most nights as they struggle to get to sleep because their brains won’t slow down and their bodies are running on fumes.

 There’s nothing wrong with being ambitious.
-I consider myself to be a very ambitious person, and I do my best to surround myself with people who likewise want to get the most out of life.
+I’m a very ambitious person, and I do my best to surround myself with people who want to get the most out of life.

 From what I’ve seen, though, one needn’t dynamite their lives in order to succeed.
 Some of the most wildly successful people I know take a more balanced approach, allowing them to pursue what makes them happy while maintaining a healthy body and successful relationships.

 This necessitates a better use of one’s time.
 More specific and careful use.
 These people tend not to have the TV on while trying to write while talking to their assistant about another project.
 They write.
 Or they space out in front of the TV.
 Or they delegate.
 They do things intentionally and with focus.
 Every moment of every day, they’re completely engaged.